magnetrwn/smallspider/README.md

 # smallspider
-Short multithreaded spider program that follows links starting from a root set of URLs.
+Short multithreaded spider program(s) that follows links starting from a root set of URLs, and eventually downloads matches.